-To prevent the Intelligent Key from being accidentally locked in the vehicle, lockout protection is equipped with the Intelligent Key system.
+To prevent the Intelligent Key from being accidentally locked inside the vehicle, lockout protection is equipped with the Intelligent Key.

-When the driver's side door is open, the doors are locked, and then the Intelligent Key is put inside the vehicle and all the doors are closed; the lock will automatically unlock and the door buzzer sounds.
+When the driver's side door is open, the doors are locked, and then the Intelligent Key is put inside the vehicle and all the doors are closed: the lock will automatically unlock and the door buzzer sounds.

-The doors may not lock when the intelligent key is in the same hand that is operating the request switch to lock the door.
-Put the intelligent key in a purse, pocket or your other hand.
+The doors may not lock when the Intelligent Key is in the same hand that is operating the request switch to lock the door.
+Put the Intelligent Key in a purse, pocket or vour other hand.